erichlof/THREE.js-PathTracing-Renderer/README.md

 Enter Bi-Directional path tracing to the rescue!:
 * [Bi-Directional Approach to Blocked Light Source](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Compare_Bi-Directional_Approach.html) Like magic, the difficult scene comes into focus - in real-time! <br> <br> <br>

+<h3> Real-Time Transformation of Primitive Geometry</h3>

+* [Transforming Quadric Geometry Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Transforming_Quadric_Geometry_Showcase.html) Using the game engine version of the three.js path tracer, this demo shows how to create multiple objects (a bunch of 'THREE.Object3d()'s, each with its own transform) on the JavaScript side when initializing three.js, and then send the objects over to the GPU for realtime pathtracing.
+The nice thing about having my pathtracer sitting on top of three.js is that I can use its built-in transformations such as Translate, Rotate, and Scale.
+Since these shapes are mathematical (all quadrics), I also included clipping parameters so you can have partial shapes and can even animate the cutting process!

 ![](readme-Images/threejsPathTracing.png)